 It was a close call between Dream High and Boys Over Flowers.
-If you’re looking for a light-hearted, feel-good Korean drama series, then you’ll want to check out Dream High.
+If you’re looking for a light-hearted, feel-good Korean drama series, you’ll want to check out Dream High.
 The show follows a group of students at an elite performing arts high school as they pursue their dreams of becoming K-pop stars.
-While the plot is admittedly predictable at times, the series is bolstered by strong performances from its young cast and some catchy tunes.
+While the plot is admittedly predictable at times, the series is bolstered by solid performances from its young cast and some catchy tunes.

 No. of Episodes: 16 (+1 special)